mongodb/docs/mms/source/usage.rst

   wait before sending a notification.
 Raising this value will increase the amount of time between the identification of an issue and the alert, but it may reduce potential false positives.

+  You may also create multiple alerts with different minimum times before notification to implement alert escalation.

 TODO determine what linear frequency means.